Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/TAB.md

   - Nametags
 ---

-## What does it do?
+## Overview

 [TAB](https://modrinth.com/plugin/tab-was-taken) Is "the" tab plugin you were looking for, with [PlaceholderAPI](https://docs.bloom.host/plugins/placeholderapi) it's the most versatily open source tab plugin available.
+This guide will explain the basic setup to use this plugin on Paper.

 ## Installation